P.V. Kannan, Co-founder and CEO

 Digital transformation remains a top priority for businesses, and consumer-facing companies are deploying AI chatbots to automate customer service.
 They are doing so by deciphering huge amounts of customer data, comparing on-domain and off-domain data, and running that data through algorithms to determine consumer intent.
 Once they do, they can personalize the customer experience.
 Only by using artificial intelligence can companies process this immense amount of data.
 It’s simply not possible to apply enough humans to do this kind of analysis.

 But companies can’t live by AI alone.
 By itself, it cannot succeed.
-A simulation of human intelligence by machines, designed to perform human-like tasks, ironically requires a lot of support from humans.
+A simulation of human intelligence by machines, designed to perform human like tasks, ironically requires a lot of support from humans.
 A critical criterion for digital self-service is to maintain the quality of the interaction.
 Failed digital self-service leads consumers down an unhappy path, and ultimately to abandonment of self-service channels.
 For the business, this results in increased call volumes, which defeats the purpose of automation.

-Human Guidance is Critical
+Human Guidance Is Critical

 AI is far from taking over the world.
 Rather, it is like a child that needs constant education and supervision to learn and perform this task of training.
 For the foreseeable future, humans will have to feed AI systems with experiences and situations to ensure the machine has references and large resources of knowledge to draw from.
 Humans will have to regularly intervene to provide the answers that chatbots can’t, or don’t feel confident about.
 In most cases, chatbots are not currently capable of handling and completing complex transactions that ensure a customer’s overall experience is both smooth and satisfactory.

-The most important aspect of the human intervention however, is empathy.
+The most important aspect of the human intervention, however, is empathy.
 Human agents are the ones who differentiate a brand’s customer service, not the chatbots.
 While some chatbots are being trained in sentiment and emotions, it only helps them deal with rudimentary problems, while more nuanced interactions will require a human.
 I firmly believe that chatbots will get there, but this will require extensive training by humans, using real human experiences, over a longer period of time.

 By itself, AI cannot succeed.
-A simulation of human intelligence by machines, designed to perform human-like tasks, ironically requires a lot of support from humans.
+A simulation of human intelligence by machines, designed to perform human like tasks, ironically requires a lot of support from humans.

 Chatbots and Humans Both Benefit

 One of the biggest beneficiaries of blending bots and agents will be your agents themselves.
 Not only will chatbots augment agent tasks by providing data, insights and analysis; they will reduce the average handle time (AHT) to ensure more interactions are completed with more efficiency per interaction.
 But in the digital age, AHT really isn’t the best metric.
 It’s about Total Customer Interaction Time.
-That decreases, too.
+This decreases, too.
 The bot-assisted augmented customer experience ensures less waiting time for consumers, thereby increasing overall self-service adoption, which is critical to digital transformation.

-Once chatbots start handling the more mundane and repetitive customer support tasks, human agents can focus on developing their skill sets and concentrate on high value tasks which will lead to increased overall agent satisfaction and positively impact customer retention.
+Once chatbots start handling the more mundane and repetitive customer support tasks, human agents can focus on developing their skill sets and concentrate on high-value tasks which will lead to increased overall agent satisfaction and positively impact customer retention.

 An example of blended AI would be a shopper trying to buy a product.
 After being guided by an informational bot, let’s say the consumer has to turn to a live agent for help when the credit card is charged for an incorrect transaction.
 Here’s an example of how that might play out: